David Ragan: Michael Waltrip Racing

 Ragan was originally scheduled to return to Front Row after his stint at JGR was over.
 However, it was announced on April 28 that beginning at Kansas, the No. 18 would be handed to rookie Erik Jones until Busch's return, while Ragan would move to Michael Waltrip Racing and drive their No. 55 car for the remainder of the season, beginning at Kansas.

 At Kansas, Ragan was involved in a two-car accident on lap 121 with Josh Wise and finished 33rd, four laps down.
 At the Coca-Cola 600, he started seventh and was running well until his engine blew up with 47 laps to go, leaving him with a 41st-place finish.

-At Dover, he started 15th and finished 13th.
+At Dover, he started fifteenth and finished thirteenth.
 At Pocono, Ragan started 21st and finished 23rd.
 At Michigan, Ragan fell off the lead lap and was scored 35th when the race was called for rain.

 At Sonoma, Ragan started in ninth.
 He'd be involved in two wrecks during the day.
-On lap 30, when coming out of Turn 7, Martin Truex Jr. forced him into the grass.
+On lap thirty, when coming out of turn seven, Martin Truex Jr. forced him into the grass.
 When Ragan's car got back onto the racing surface, he clipped Truex from behind, sending Truex into the tire barriers.
 Later, following a restart on lap 79, Ragan was racing alongside Carl Edwards for position when, coming through the esses in the same spot as Truex's crash, Edwards' car bounced over the outside curb, sending him into Ragan, and sending both cars into the jersey barriers on the inside of the track.
 Ragan finished 39th.

 Returning to Daytona for the Coke Zero 400, Ragan started eighth.
-He was involved in a single-car spin on the back straightaway on lap 149 after contact with Landon Cassill but was able to recover and finish 12th.
-At Kentucky, he started 25th and finished 18th.
-This was followed by a 21st-place finish at Indianapolis, a 17th-place finish at Pocono, and a 23rd-place finish at Watkins Glen.
-After the race at Homestead, in which Ragan finished 27th, MWR closed its doors leaving Ragan without a ride.
+He was involved in a single-car spin on the back straightaway on lap 149 after contact with Landon Cassill, but was able to recover and finish twelfth.
+At Kentucky, he started 25th and finished eighteenth.
+This was followed by a 21st place finish at Indianapolis, a seventeenth place finish at Pocono, and a 23rd place finish at Watkins Glen.
+After the race at Homestead, in which Ragan finished 27th, MWR closed its doors, leaving Ragan without a ride.